-Plumbing Fixture Installation Mill Bay, AK
+Plumbing Fixture Installation for Mill Bay, AK Homes

 A fixture install looks simple until a corroded shut-off won't close, the old supply lines crumble, or a big-box faucet arrives with the wrong connections for your rough-in.
 Doing it right means replacing the shut-off stops and supply lines while everything is open, seating the fixture on a fresh seal, setting it level and secure, and running water to confirm no drips at any connection before the cabinet or wall closes.
 We install faucets, sinks, toilets, showerheads, tub spouts, and bidets so the finished job looks clean and stays dry.